kiran-sumant/ObsidianKM/Self Learning/Untitled.md

  >[!quote]
 We uncover over 10, 000 previously unseen structural interactions between superfamilies, expand domain coverage to over 1 million taxa, and unveil thousands of architectures and folds across the unexplored continuum of protein fold space.
 We expect TED to be a valuable resource that provides a functional interface to the AFDB, empowering it to be useful for a multitude of downstream analyses.

 [Merizo search](https://www.biorxiv.org/content/10.1101/2024.03.25.586696v2.full) and Foldclass can make use of databases constructed using data from the TED database for homology detection and detecting "per-domain similarities for complete chains".

-The efficacy of similar programs such as Foldseek
+I created this script to generate a folder of pdb. files downloaded from the TED API, to generate a database for running on a local computer, according to input data downloaded from UniProt (as an example, I used the SwissProt *homo sapiens* proteins as I wish to conduct a homology search across the human proteome for specific protein domains).

+# Instructions
 - The script is run from the file